 Publications in Journals (Refereed)

-Balance Sheet Strength and Bank Lending During the Global Financial Crisis (with Tumer Kapan), Revised and resubmitted.
+Balance Sheet Strength and Bank Lending During the Global Financial Crisis (with Tumer Kapan), 2nd revision requested.

-Does Financial Connectedness Predict Crises? (with Chan Kang, VS Subrahmanian, and Anamaria Berea), Quantitative Finance, forthcoming.
+Does Financial Connectedness Predict Crises? (with Chan Kang, VS Subrahmanian, and Anamaria Berea), Quantitative Finance, April 2015.

 A Network Analysis of Global Banking: 1978–2010 (with Javier Reyes), Journal of Financial Stability, June 2013.

 Liquidity Shocks and the Supply of Credit After the 2007-08 Crisis (with Tumer Kapan), International Journal of Finance and Economics, January 2014.

 Armed Conflict, Household Victimization, and Child Health in Cote d'Ivoire (with Olga Shemyakina), Journal of Development Economics, May 2014.

 Child Health and Conflict in Cote d'Ivoire (with Olga Shemyakina), American Economic Review Papers and Proceedings, May 2012.